bifurcationkit/BifurcationKit.jl/docs/src/faq.md

 ## How can I reject a Newton Step?

-You can reject a newton step by passing to `continuation` the arguement `callbackN`
+You can reject a newton step by passing to `continuation` the argument `callbackN`

 ```julia
 function mycallback(x, f, J, res, iteration, itlinear, options; kwargs...)